 CRM Marketing automation tools are all the rage these days.
 As organizations become more digitally focused, you may feel like you are being left behind if you don’t have a cutting-edge Marketing Automation tool.
 Don’t get me wrong, they can be powerful tools that are capable of helping transform your business through increased relevance in today’s digital economy.
 However, when selecting and implementing one of these solutions, you have to make sure you are prepared.
 Like any software implementation, the proper strategy and planning are the most critical aspects in ensuring success.
 Without these, there’s a good chance you will be left in no better position… and thousands of dollars poorer.

-In my 12+ years in this industry, I’ve seen a lot of mistakes made when it comes to these implementations – and trust me, they are easy to make.
+In my 12+ years in this industry, I’ve seen a lot of mistakes made when it comes to these implementations.
+Trust me, they are easy to make.
 Oftentimes, I’ve been brought in after a buying decision was already made.
-The terms of the agreement are in place, yet no one knows what to do next – So we are asked to help get the tool up and running.
+The terms of the agreement are in place, yet no one knows what to do next.
+Consequently, we are asked to help get the tool up and running.

-Today, I’m going to walk through some of the most common mistakes made when selecting and deploying (or at least trying to deploy) a new Marketing Automation tool.
+In this article, I’m going to walk through some of the most common mistakes made when selecting and deploying a new Marketing Automation tool.
 I will dive into these mistakes and what to do about them in more detail in future blogs.
 It’s worth noting that these issues are not isolated to the implementation of Marketing Automation tools.
-They really can apply broadly to many different types of implementations, but in the last few years I have noticed them with increasing frequency in the Marketing Automation realm.
+They can apply broadly to many different types of implementations.
+However, in the last few years I have noticed them with increasing frequency in the Marketing Automation realm.
 They can lead to a number of residual issues, including: